shfitz/DM2193-Intro-to-Web-F17/README.md

 ### COURSE STRUCTURE
 **Class time** will include lectures, homework review, discussions, student presentations, critiques and in-class exercises.
-We may also have guest speakers as schedule permits.
+We may also have guest speakers.

 **Weekly homework** will consist of readings and online tutorials, blog posts, and projects that students will present to the class.